jslpc/Swift-DL/README.md

 # Swift-DL

+> [!CAUTION]
+> I doubt this works anymore, but if someone wants to submit a PR, please feel free to do so.
+This was more just for me to test the waters with Swift, but it could be useful for some.

 A macOS video/audio downloader.
 Think of it as a youtube downloader that works on many sites.

 Swift-DL is a YT-DLP clone of the Youtube-DL GUI [_Get It_](https://github.com/Kevin-De-Koninck/Get-It) that includes additional bug fixes.